 How does NCMIC’s policy work with this new law?

 With its scope-of-practice policy, NCMIC provides coverage for care provided in any state where you hold an active chiropractic license (subject to the policy’s terms, conditions and exclusions).
-Prior to the new law, if you were traveling with a team to another state where you were not licensed, you needed to contact that state’s licensing board to ensure you were meeting their travel-to-treat requirements.
+Prior to this law, if you were traveling with a team to another state where you were not licensed, you needed to contact that state’s licensing board to ensure you were meeting their travel-to-treat requirements.

 Does the new law apply to me?

-The new law only applies when a physician, athletic trainer, or other health care professional provides “covered medical services” in a secondary state to:
+The law only applies when a physician, athletic trainer, or other health care professional provides “covered medical services” in a secondary state to:

 - Professional athletes/teams with paid players or individuals participating in an activity or event for which they may be paid